 1. Find a location that cashes money orders

 You can cash money orders at numerous locations.
-A few common places to cash a money order are banks, convenience stores, and credit unions.
+Banks, convenience stores, and credit unions are a few common places to cash a money order.

 Make sure you’ve filled out your money order.
-Once you get to the location, sign the money order just like you would a check.
+Once you get to the location, sign it just like you would a check.

 3. Show a valid ID

-In order to verify that you are authorized to cash a money order, you will need to identify yourself so make sure to bring a government-issued ID like a driver’s license or passport.
+To verify that you are authorized to cash a money order, you must identify yourself, so bring a government-issued ID like a driver’s license or passport.

 4. Pay fees (if applicable)

-Get your cash and make sure you place it securely with you.
+Get your cash and store it somewhere safe.

-- The receiver of the funds doesn’t want to run the risk of getting a bounced check.
+- The receiver of the funds doesn’t want to risk getting a bounced check.